reinterpretcat/vrp/doc/src/getting-started/features.md

      is considered as assigned only when all of sub jobs are assigned.
 This is useful for scenarios such as multiple pickups, but single delivery, or other way round.

- - **[multiple vehicle profiles](../examples/pragmatic/profiles.md)**: allows to use different routing matrix for different vehicles.
-This is useful when fleet consists of different vehicle types, such as truck and car.
+ - **[vehicle profiles](../examples/pragmatic/profiles.md)**: allows to use different routing matrix profiles for different vehicle types, e.g. truck and car.

  - **multidimensional demand**: allows you to use multiple dimensions to set different types of capacity/demand simultaneously.

-- **skills**: allows to specify various skills (which is simple some tag) on vehicle and customer.
+- **[skills](../examples/pragmatic/skills.md)**: allows to specify various skills (which is simple some tag) on vehicle and customer.
 Customer with specific skills can be visited only if these skills are present on vehicle.

- - **relations**: allows to specify relations which locks jobs to specific vehicles in customizable way.
+ - **[relations](../examples/pragmatic/relations.md)**: allows to specify relations which locks jobs to specific vehicles in customizable way.

  - **limits**: allows to specify limits on vehicle such as max traveling distance or time.